Weekly Adult Learning Groups

 Classes are free except where noted and open to the public.

-Books for classes are available as noted at the Bookstore at South Campus,
+Books for classes are available at the Bookstore at South Campus,

 open Sundays before and after the 10 am service or by appointment.